Childhood Obesity and Weight Problems

 If your child registers a high BMI-for-age measurement, your doctor may need to perform further assessments and screenings to determine if excess fat is a problem.

 BetterHelp is an online therapy service that matches you to licensed, accredited therapists who can help with depression, anxiety, relationships, and more.
 Take the assessment and get matched with a therapist in as little as 48 hours.Take Assessment HelpGuide is user supported.
 We may earn a commission if you sign up for BetterHelp’s services after clicking through from this site.
 Learn more

 Understanding how children become overweight in the first place is an important step toward breaking the cycle.
 Most cases of childhood obesity are caused by eating too much and exercising too little.
 Children need enough food to support healthy growth and development.
 But when they take in more calories than they burn throughout the day, it can result in weight gain.

 Causes of weight problems in children may include:

 |Myths and Facts about Weight Problems and Obesity in Children|

 |Myth 1: Childhood obesity is genetic, so there's nothing you can do about it.

 Fact: While a person's genes do influence weight, they are only one small part of the equation.
 Although some children are more prone to gaining weight than others, that doesn't mean they're destined for weight problems.
 Most kids can maintain a healthy weight if they eat right and exercise.

-Fact: Unless directed by your child’s doctor otherwise, the treatment for childhood obesity is not weight loss.
-The goal should be to slow or stop weight gain, allowing your child to grow into his or her ideal weight.
+Fact: Unless directed by your child's doctor otherwise, the treatment for childhood obesity is not weight loss.
+The goal should be to slow or stop weight gain, allowing your child to grow into their ideal weight.